geudde/attic-chest/pages/06.season-5/02.meeting-59/08.tyranny/docs.md

 ##### Strophe

-O thou, th’oppressor of a struggling world!
+O thou, th’ oppressor of a struggling world!
 &emsp;Thou by the iron sceptre known
 &emsp;Who oft hast fix’d thine adamantine throne,
 &emsp;And, in thy lawless night, a destined day